peterbrittain/asciimatics/doc/source/io.rst

 For now, asciimatics limits itself to a maximum of the 256 colour palette.
 You can find how many colours your terminal supports by looking at the :py:obj:`~.Screen.colours` property.
-These days most terminals will zupport a minimum of 8 colours.
+These days most terminals will support a minimum of 8 colours.
 These are defined by the `COLOUR_xxx` constants in the Screen class.
 The full list is as follows:

 .. code-block:: python